SchwarzIT/onyx/apps/docs/src/basics/motion.md

 ## Duration

-Every animation that is applied to a component by default comes always with the recommended duration.
-Although you are free to customize it with the duration set that is provided by onyx.
+Every transition/animation that is applied to a component uses a recommended duration by default.
+Although you are free to customize it with the durations that are provided by onyx.

 | Duration name | Duration |
 | ------------- | -------: |